xclamation/Grid-task-2/README.md

 # Simple frontend-backend app

 This project is a simple web application that consists of a backend API built with Go and a frontend built with React.
 The application is deployed using Docker and Kubernetes.
-I attempted to launch a project using Kubernetes Services but couldn't find a free solution, so I decided to run the service locally using minikube.
+I attempted to launch this project using Kubernetes Services but couldn't find a free solution, so I decided to run the service locally using minikube.

 ## Prerequisites